aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_01_Advection.md

    \partial_t T(x,t) = \alpha \frac{d^2 T} {dx^2}(x,t) + \sigma (x,t).
 $$

-But before we start digging into the theory, we begin this chapter by introducing the concept of Python modules.
+But before we start digging into the theory, we introduce below the concept of Python modules.

 <!-- #region -->
 ## Python modules